 A cup (30 g) of spinach contains 167 mg of potassium and 7 calories (meets 5% of your daily potassium requirement).

 An avocado contains 975 mg of potassium and 322 calories (meets 28% of your daily potassium requirement).
+A typical serving is about ¼ of an avocado.

 Apart from being rich in potassium, avocado is the only fruit offering a good amount of the healthy monounsaturated fatty acids (which are known to reduce cholesterol levels and protect the heart).